Table of contents

 What is the current BoC interest rate?

-The Bank of Canada's current target for the overnight rate (the policy interest rate) is set at 2.75%.
-This target rate has been in place since March, 2025, following a 25 basis point reduction from 3.00%, and marks the second consecutive hold following a series of rate cuts totalling 225 basis points since mid-2024.
+The Bank of Canada's current target for the overnight rate (the policy interest rate) remains unchanged at 2.75%.
+This target rate has been in place since March, 2025, following a 25 basis point reduction from 3.00%, and marks the third consecutive hold following a series of rate cuts totalling 225 basis points since mid-2024.

 For the latest Canadian Overnight Repo Rate Average (CORRA), please see the Bank of Canada's website.